mohamadak2/Module_9_Hawaii_Analysis/README.md

 ### Overview of the analysis
 The idea for this analysis was to review how the tempertures was for specifed months.
 Then Provide some basic information about the month such as:
--Count
+- Count
--Mean (Average)
+- Mean (Average)
--Standard Deviation
+- Standard Deviation
--Minimum
+- Minimum
--Max
+- Max

 ### Results